I feel your pain. You need to get a blog post, complete with images, live by the end of the day but you don’t know where to start.

 Believe it or not, finding 100 ideas is much easier.
 Once you start writing down any vaguely blog-topic-shaped idea that comes into your head, more will follow, and more and more.

 When you start listing every conceivable idea you can think of, no matter how absurd, and you don’t care too much about its relevance, you make no judgements about its merits.
 You are simply dumping your thoughts of ideas down from brain onto the paper or screen.

 You may create some trash, but you will also find treasure.
 You’ll find that ideas pop into your head that you’d never have considered before, or you may come up with different angles that have never occurred to you.
-Note it down because it doesn’t matter if it’s rubbish.
+Note it all down.
 If it truly is rubbish, you can bin it later.
 But you never know what gleaming treasure you might unearth.